Chepstow: Economy

-Chepstow developed from mediaeval times as a port and trading centre.
+Chepstow developed from medieval times as a port and trading centre.
 Its port functions, together with its shipbuilding industry, have now virtually ceased.
 The industries which developed on the shipyard sites, particularly the fabrication of major engineering structures by the Mabey Group, continued close to the town centre as well as on the Newhouse Farm industrial estate beside the M48 motorway, where wind turbine towers were assembled.
 In July 2015, the company announced that the site was to close with the loss of 125 jobs, following the decision by the UK government to end subsidies for onshore wind generation.

 Other local industries have included the material for artificial ski slopes, developed at the "Dendix" brush factory, which in its time was a producer of all sizes of industrial brushes.
 The works, now operated by Osborn-Unipol, relocated out of the town centre to a new site beside the motorway in 2011.
 There are smaller industrial estates in Bulwark, and close to the town's railway station, and the Newhouse Farm industrial estate is also a major distribution centre.
 Other notable locally based businesses have included Architen Landrell, a manufacturer of tensile architectural structures, whose closure was announced in December 2015; and MVM Films, a distributor of Japanese animated films.

 Chepstow is primarily a centre for service industries and tourism in South West England and Wales.
 Due to its very good rail and road links, Chepstow has a large commuter population, commuters travel to larger centres in Bristol and in South Wales.
 Its location at the southern end of the Wye Valley, together with its own sights including its castle and racecourse, have contributed to its development as a tourist centre.
 The Chepstow Chamber of Commerce represents businesses in the town and aims to support and encourage their development.
+Blue plaques for English Heritage and other groups are made in the town.